krtejeda/PersonalCuraTour/Looking-To-Understand.md

 ### Augmented Reality Smart Glasses

 The AR Smart glasses insert visual and text elements into the user’s field-of-vision naturally as they navigate the museum and accomplish their selected tasks, which the watch’s software can prioritize based on pre-made selections by the user.
 The interface would aim to be unobtrusive and only do as much as augment the visual effect of a museum exhibit.
-Due to the superimposed nature of the information, the AR glasses could be particularly effective in providing information that is spatial in nature, such as navigation; the glasses could plant directions on the physical space, aiding tasks such as navigation to a specific piece, or following the route guidance of a curator.
-The glasses would also incorporate software that would constantly adjust based on the user’s walking patterns and preselected preferences to personalize the messages it displays.
+Due to the superimposed nature of the information, the AR glasses could be particularly effective in providing information that is spatial in nature, such as navigation; the glasses could plant directions on the physical space, aiding tasks such as navigation to a specific piece, and also introduce new effects introduced by the   The glasses would also incorporate software that would constantly adjust based on the user’s walking patterns and preselected preferences to personalize the messages it displays.
 It could identify, for example, the eye-movement patterns of the user to hone in on what kinds of art the user is particularly attracted by, and follow up on this by suggesting certain works of art to highlight as the user passes by them while proffering interesting facts about these works.
 By maintaining its content in a visitor’s field-of-vision, the glasses would enable each visitor to have a highly personalized curatorial experience while remaining fully-engaged with the space of the museum.
 The user’s attention could be simultaneously on the glasses’ interface and the museum, since both would be seamlessly blended into one field of vision.
 An added bonus afforded by the glasses’ highly compact nature is that their use would not interfere with the experience of others who would be navigating the museum at the same time, as everyone could have their own independent view of the museum based on their preferences, without affecting the experience of any other user.

 ![](https://krtejeda.github.io/PersonalCuraTour/img/glasses1.jpg)